 Laura is also an author on topics related to adult guardianship proceedings, special needs planning, mental health law and related topics.
 Her written work has been featured in Trusts & Estate Magazine, the New York State Bar Association Publication on Elder Law and Special Needs Planning in addition to the New York State Bar Association Elder Law Journal.

-Prior to working in Guardianship and Elder Law practice, Laura held a position as an Assistant District Attorney in Bronx County.
+Prior to working in Guardianship and Elder Law, Laura held a position as an Assistant District Attorney in Bronx County.
 There she tried numerous cases in the Gam/Major Case Unit of the office.
 Laura received her undergraduate degree Loyola University in Maryland where she studied political science and business.
 She received her J.D. from St. John’s University School of Law, where she held an executive board position on the Moot Court Honor Society.

 Laura lives in Westchester, New York with her three children.
 She is an active member of her community and sits on the Board of Trustees of the Flint Park Conservancy.